Sieboldianus/lbsntransform/docs/output-mappings.md

 Having two hll databases, one for calculations and one for storage means that concerns can be separated: There is no need for hlldb to receive any raw data.
 Likewise, the hll worker does not need to know contextual data, for union of specific hll sets.
-Such a setup improves rubustness and privacy.
+Such a setup improves robustness and privacy.
 It further allows to separate processing into individual components.

 If no hll worker is available, hlldb may be used.